TeslaNeuro/Remote-Three-Phase-Induction-Motor-Control-Crane-System/README.md

 # Remote-Three-Phase-Induction-Motor-Control
-This repository contains Rev A of a remote control system for a three-phase induction motor, utilizing an Arduino Nano for motor control and an Arduino Uno for display.
+A remote control system for a three-phase based induction motor, utilizing an Arduino Nano for motor control and an Arduino Uno for display.
 The system uses PWM signals to drive MOSFET drivers, generating the necessary three-phase signals to control the motor.
 This project is meant to simulate a simple 3-phase motor open loop control system for an industrial application.

 ![image](https://github.com/user-attachments/assets/d5c52782-f168-446b-92df-fd759332b3c0)